-Section 3-a of the General Municipal Law provides, subject to exceptions not pertinent, that the rate of interest to be paid by the City upon any judgment or accrued claim against such City shall not exceed nine per centum per annum.
-This provision might be construed to have application to the holders of the Bonds in the event of a default in the payment of the principal of or interest on the Bonds.
+General Municipal Law Contract Creditors' Provision.
+Each Bond when duly issued and paid for will constitute a contract between the City and the purchaser.
+Such contracts, if not honored, would generally be enforceable through court action.
+Section 3-a of the General Municipal Law provides, subject to exceptions not pertinent, that the rate of interest to be paid by the City upon any judgment or accrued claim against it on an amount adjudged due to a creditor shall not exceed nine per centum per annum from the date due to the date of payment.
+This provision might apply if there were a default in the payment of the principal of and interest on the Bonds.